Doocey/tyne-time-hugo/content/post/2014-03-22-live-newcastle-united-v-crystal-palace-follow-action.md

 ---
-title: 'LIVE: Newcastle United v Crystal Palace – follow the action'
+title: "LIVE: Newcastle United v Crystal Palace – follow the action"
-description: 'Keep up to date will all the action from Newcastle United v Crystal Palace as John Carver attempts to inspire the Magpies to victory at St. James' Park.'
+description: "Keep up to date will all the action from Newcastle United v Crystal Palace as John Carver attempts to inspire the Magpies to victory at St. James' Park."
 author: Kevin Doocey
 type: post
 date: 2014-03-22T14:51:44+00:00